 In addition to outstanding team accomplishments on the field, the Middlebury soccer program also boasts a tremendous record of developing players, including four NESCAC Players of the Year in John Giannacopoulos (1999), Brian Bush (2008), Harrison Watkins (2010) and Greg Conrad (2014), three NESCAC Rookies of the Year, over 90 All-New England Players and more than 30 All-Americans.

 Being a Middlebury soccer player is about much more than wins or accolades.
 Players who have the privilege of being a part of the Panther soccer family become ambassadors for the program both during and after their Middlebury tenure, and have an unmatched record of giving back to the game.
-The Middlebury soccer coaching legacy can be seen throughout the nation at the college and club level.
+The Middlebury soccer coaching legacy can be seen throughout the nation at the collegiate and club level.
 Middlebury soccer alumni currently include head and assistant coaches at more than half of the NESCAC men’s soccer programs.

-This culture of engaged citizenship, athletic achievement, and a passion for the game is actively cultivated.
-It is a value of which the Middlebury soccer alumni, current players, and coaching staff are extremely proud.
+This culture of engaged citizenship, athletic achievement and a passion for the game is actively cultivated.
+It is a value of which the Middlebury soccer alumni, current players and coaching staff are extremely proud.
 The program seeks to consciously recruit young men who desire this type of community and leadership.